snimmagadda1/stack-exchange-graphql-server/README.md

 ### 🏠 [Try out the live API](https://stack-exchange-graphql-server.azurewebsites.net/)

-[Stack Overflow](https://api.stackexchange.com/docs?tab=category#docs) doesn't have a GraphQL endpoint so I made one.
-For now, the live API above is in demo mode only.
+[Stack Exchange](https://api.stackexchange.com/docs?tab=category#docs) doesn't have a GraphQL endpoint so I made one.
+For now, the live API above is in POC mode only as the schema is built.
 It is currently serving content from [https://anime.stackexchange.com/](https://anime.stackexchange.com/) and is updated weekly with more to come as the [pipeline & infra](https://github.com/snimmagadda1/stackexchange-dump-to-mysql) are beefed up & built out.

 ## Compile